Kirk-Wang/Cloud-Native/README.md

   * check the timestamp of that file from an exec probe
 * Writing logs(and checking them from the probe) also works

+### Questions to ask before adding healthchecks
+* Do we want liveness, readiness, both?
+(sometimes, we can use the same check, but with different failture thresholds)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------